eli64s/readme-ai/README.md

 > [!NOTE]
 >
-> Hosted on <a href="https://streamlit.io/">Streamlit Community Cloud</a>.
->
-> Streamlit App may be unavailable at times as this is a free service.
->
-> See the <a href="https://github.com/eli64s/readme-ai-streamlit">readme-ai-streamlit</a> repository for more details.
+> Hosted on <a href="https://streamlit.io/">Streamlit Community Cloud</a>, a free service for sharing Streamlit apps.
+Thus, the app may be unstable or unavailable at times.
+See the <a href="https://github.com/eli64s/readme-ai-streamlit">readme-ai-streamlit</a> repository for more details.

 For the complete list of CLI options and README customization settings, see the [Configuration](#-configuration) section.